keithwhor/nodal/cli/README.md

 ```

 #### Describing Extensions
-A CLI command could have multiple arguments and flags.
+A CLI command could have multiple arguments and params.flags.
 Extensions `ext` are a part of the options in `Command` and are parsed with their definition after a hashtag `#`.
 ```javascript
 new Command(null, "model <path_to_model>", {
     definition: "Add a new model",